react-navigation/react-navigation.github.io/docs/navigating.md

 ## Summary

-- `this.props.navigation.navigate('RouteName')` pushes a new route to the stack navigator if it's not already in the stack, otherwise it jumps to that screen.
+- `navigation.navigate('RouteName')` pushes a new route to the stack navigator if it's not already in the stack, otherwise it jumps to that screen.
 - We can call `this.props.navigation.push('RouteName')` as many times as we like and it will continue pushing routes.
 - The header bar will automatically show a back button, but you can programmatically go back by calling `this.props.navigation.goBack()`.
 On Android, the hardware back button just works as expected.
 - You can go back to an existing screen in the stack with `this.props.navigation.navigate('RouteName')`, and you can go back to the first screen in the stack with `this.props.navigation.popToTop()`.